Sexual orientation is not only confined to humans.

 However, no matter how close we are to them, it is good to realize that these animals are not humans, and they need a different kind of understanding.

-Mounting others and humping at them is one of the ways they can express this position.
+Mounting others and humping them is one of the ways they can express this position.

 This queer behavior cannot, however, be attributed to cats.
 Nonetheless, this is common in the dog family.

-Lack of sexual activities both in humans and animals can build up to frustrations before reaching a breaking point.
+Lack of sexual activities in humans and animals can build up frustrations before reaching a breaking point.

-Many a time, when a cat or a dog is emasculated, their sexual odor is altered.
+When a cat or a dog is emasculated, its sexual odor is altered.

 When you notice your cat doing nose bop or rubbing their faces against a same-sex cat, chances are they are under stress.

-Just like a human being crave for a hug during stressful moments, so does the family of animals in general.
+Just like a human being craves a hug during stressful moments, so does the family of animals in general.